 The diet itself is fairly simple to adhere to.
 Vegetarians don’t eat meat, nor birds (poultry) or fish.
 Many folk say this means “you don’t eat anything with a face”.

-Some vegetarians will exclude other animal products from their diets, but this does not mean that they are “better vegetarians” than other vegetarians, just that they have different ethical standards from the norm.
+Some vegetarians will exclude other animal products from their diets, but this does not mean that they are “better vegetarians” than other vegetarians, just that they have different ethical standards from the norm for a given vegetarian diet.

 There is a need, if you embark on a vegetarian diet, to carefully examine what you eat because if you don’t – you may end up eating a diet that is deficient in protein and iron (or other minerals and vitamins).